-- For each successful match, traders are charged exchange fees that go directly to exchange operators.
+In traditional finance (TradFi), currency exchanges like the stock exchange maintain an order book and coordinate “matches” between buyers and sellers of an asset.
+For each successful match, traders are charged exchange fees that go directly to exchange operators.

 When supplying liquidity to Uniswap, the assets need to be provided in 50/50 proportions.
-For example, if adding $1000 in liquidity to the ETH-DAI pool, $500 worth of DAI and $500 worth of ETH must be added.
+For example, when adding $1000 in liquidity to the ETH-DAI pool, $500 ETH and $500 DAI must be added.

 Zap-in to Liquidity Pools on Zapper to Minimize Transactions.